 If you are a member of a large homeschool group, you may be able to test with them.
 Bob Jones University offers testing services for homeschoolers.
 You can find out more information about that here.

 You can also test locally with your public school or a nearby Christian School.
 Regardless of which testing option you use, you will get your results in the mail.
 The results are private.
-You can turn these in with your notification papers.
+You turn the composite score only into the superintendent when you notify for the following year.
+We test our oldest two girls and share why we choose this route in this post.

 Obtaining a Portfolio Review

-Most of you will probably know a teacher who would be willing to review and sign off on our child’s portfolio, however if you don’t there are organizations out there who will review it for you for a small fee.
-You can find a list of assessors by county at CHEO.
+Most of you will probably know a teacher who would be willing to review and sign off on our child’s portfolio, however, if you don’t there are organizations out there who will review it for you for a small fee.
+You can find a list of Ohio homeschool assessors by the county at CHEO.
 There are also local individuals who review portfolios each year at curriculum fairs or homeschool meetings for a fee.
+We have used Ohio Homeschool Assessment for my special needs son and have been very pleased with the service.

 Do you homeschool in Ohio?
 Have you found it difficult?
 If not, how does your state compare?